yorkbill/get-support/view_notifications.md

 You cannot set email preferences for receiving account type notifications.
 On the {{site.data.keyword.Bluemix_notm}} [Notifications page](https://{DomainName}/user/notifications){: external}, you can use the search field to locate an invitation or filter by the notification type called account.

-Email addresses that correspond to users already present in IBM Cloud are automatically added to each invited account.
+Users already present in IBM Cloud will receive an email and a notification with an invitation link.
 If an email address does not correspond to a known user in IBM Cloud, an invitation email gets sent to accept, but users can also choose not to accept the invitation.
 For more information, see [Setting email preferences for notifications
 ](/docs/account?topic=account-email-prefs) and [Inviting users to an account](/docs/account?topic=account-iamuserinv).

 The invitations expire after 30 days.
+New users to {{site.data.keyword.cloud_notm}} can only accept an invitation by using the invitation link they received through email.
 {: note}

 ## Getting advanced notice for disruptive maintenance